benjilu/forestError/README.md

 ### Installation

-The following lines of code in R will install this R package from Github:
+Running the following lines of code in `R` will install this package from Github:

 ```{r}
 library(devtools)